nsfm/dualsense-ts/README.md

 ### Reconnection

 When a controller disconnects, its slot is preserved.
-If the same controller reconnects - even through a different connection type (USB to Bluetooth or vice versa) - it returns to its original slot with the same player number.
-Reconnection matching uses hardware identity read directly from the controller's firmware.
+If the same controller reconnects, even through a different connection type (USB to Bluetooth or vice versa), it returns to its original slot with the same player number.
+Reconnection matching uses hardware identity provided by the controller's firmware.

 ### Slot management